 The Grand-Couvent originally housed a Benedictine convent (14th century) which was modified by the Counter-Reformation (17th century).
-The chapel hosts temporary exhibitions.
+For some years now, the chapel has housed a municipal space dedicated to temporary exhibitions.

 The chapel of the Grand-Couvent is a key monument in the Grand'Rue.
 Halfway between the cathedral group and the Porte d'Avignon, the building stands out along the main artery of the city since Antiquity, the cardo, which ran from north to south.